EmileePetrie/Notebook/Module-3.md/process-notes.md/README.md

 ### Critical Making in Digital History – March 12, 2018
 Think about making a bot that compiles a bunch of historical facts about Brant to create a new narrative and see what comes up

-•	Present facts about his life in tweet format o	E.g. happy Mother’s Day, [his mom’s name] o	E.g. met with [someone] today!
-The meeting went … o	E.g. when [artist] paints your portrait… [link picture of his portrait]
+Present facts about his life in tweet format
+-	E.g. happy Mother’s Day, [his mom’s name]
+-	E.g. met with [someone] today!
+The meeting went...
+-	E.g. when [artist] paints your portrait… [link picture of his portrait]

 ### Critical Making in Digital History – March 14, 2018
 You are designing a museum.
 How do you depict Joseph Brant?
-•	Do you identify him as Thayendanegea or Joseph Brant?
+-	Do you identify him as Thayendanegea or Joseph Brant?
 Why?
-•	What do you want to say about the community he grew up in?
+-	What do you want to say about the community he grew up in?
-•	How do you contextualize Brant and his life?
+-	How do you contextualize Brant and his life?
-•	What are his greatest accomplishments?
+-	What are his greatest accomplishments?
-•	Do represent him as a traitor or a sympathizer or as an ambiguous figure?
+-	Do represent him as a traitor or a sympathizer or as an ambiguous figure?
-•	What do you know about him before?
+-	What do you know about him before?
 What ideas are you trying to challenge?
-•	End with a depiction of how you represent him.
+-	End with a depiction of how you represent him.

 ### Processing my thoughts through notes
 •	How does a person compete with the heavy-handed paternalism of colonial settlers who thought Indigenous peoples were savages and less than themselves?